drdv/drdv.github.io/src/publications.md

          year       = 2004}
         ```

-???
-"Momentum distribution in a space manipulator for facilitating the post-impact control"
+??? info "Momentum distribution in a space manipulator for facilitating the post-impact control"

     [preprint](pdf/iros04_2.pdf)